CNGBdb-CNSA/STOmics-Data-Archive/Submit/offline_submit/ftp_upload.rst

 .. tip::

-   - File names should NOT include any sensitive information (these will appear publicly).
-   - File names should be unique (DO NOT upload subdirectories containing identically-named files).
-   - Avoid whitespace and special characters in file names.
-Use only alphanumerals [A-Z, a-z, 0-9], underscores [_] and dots [.].
    - Please use passive & binary modes when transferring files.
    - The FTP server is a temporary storage space.
 Files will be moved to an internal location for archive and assigning of accessions.
    - Files deposited on the FTP site are not displayed under 'My Submissions' on the web interface.
 The web interface only displays accessioned submissions.